carogaltier/medscheduler/docs/examples/patient_flow_demographics.md

 ### Next Steps
 - Review {doc}`../api-reference/patients_table` to explore patient-level attributes.
 - Explore {doc}`../api-reference/appointment_timing` to analyze how visit timing interacts with demographics.
 - See {doc}`../api-reference/attendance_behavior` for how attendance outcomes complement patient flow dynamics.
+- Continue with {doc}`custom_columns_examples` to add extra patient-level features such as region or insurance type.